Convex Analysis in Spectral Decomposition Systems: Spectral decomposition systems

-The next example concerns the Euclidean Jordan algebra framework of \cite{Baes07,Jeong17,Lourenco20,Sun08}, which captures in particular the space $\HS^N(\KB)$ of Hermitian matrices (see \cref{ex:4}) that arises in applications such as robust matrix estimation \cite{Benfenati20}, semi-definite programming \cite{Hu23}, and brain network analysis \cite{Yang15}.
+The following example concerns the Euclidean Jordan algebra framework of \cite{Baes07,Lourenco20,Sendov07,Sun08}, which encompasses in particular the space $\HS^N(\KB)$ of Hermitian matrices (see \cref{ex:4}).
 As shown in \cite{Orlitzky22}, in general Euclidean Jordan algebras cannot be embedded into a normal decomposition system of \cref{ex:2}.

 \begin{example}[Euclidean Jordan algebra] Let $\FH$ be a \emph{Euclidean Jordan algebra} (also known as \emph{formally real Jordan algebra}), that is, $\FH$ is a finite-dimensional real vector space which is endowed with a bilinear form